-Before tightening a connecting flange, align it exactly with the pump port.
 Never pull a pipe line into place by tightening the flange bolts.

-Lines near the pump must be independently supported to avoid strain on the pump which could cause excessive vibration, decreased bearing life, and increased shaft and seal wear.
-If hose-type lines are used, they should have adequate support to secure them when filled with liquid and under pressure.
+The connection flange must be aligned exactly with the pump port.
+Lines near the pump must be independently supported to avoid strain on the pump which could cause serious vibration, decreased bearing life, and increased shaft and seal wear.
+Hose-type lines should have supports strong enough to secure the line when it is filled with liquid and under pressure.